naiemmlbd/UnsplashPhotos/README.md

 Libraries Used
 --------------
-* [Foundation][0] - Components for core system capabilities, Kotlin extensions and support for multidex and automated testing.
+* [Foundation][0] - Components for core system capabilities, Kotlin extensions, and support for multidex and automated testing.
     * [AppCompat][1] - Degrade gracefully on older versions of Android.
       * [JetPack][1] - Degrade gracefully on older versions of Android.
       * [Android KTX][2] - Write more concise, idiomatic Kotlin code.